spacemeshos/smapp-lite/TestCases.md

 1. Verify the presence of a "Back" button.
 2. Verify that clicking "Back" navigates the user back to the mnemonic phrase page.
 3. Ensure that the mnemonic phrase is retained when returning to the mnemonic phrase page.
-4. Ensure that clicking 'Back' clears all filled words and prompts the user to fill in the 4 words again.
+4. Ensure that clicking 'Back' clears all filled words and prompts the user to fill in the 4 (different each time) words again.

 **Next step button**